-Non-credit community education and workforce development classes are open to all adults.
+Non-credit classes at Westfield State are open to all adults.
 You do not need to be a Westfield State student to register for these classes.
-In some cases, students under the age of 18 may be admitted.
-Each individual class description will list any additional prerequisites that may pertain to that particular class.
+In some cases, a class may have additional requirements that a student must meet in order to register.
+Each individual class webpage or description will list any of these additional requirements.

 How do I register for non-credit classes?

 You can check available seats, register, and pay for classes online here.
 After registering for a course, you can pay using a credit or debit card (Visa, MasterCard, or Discover.)
 You may also mail in or drop off a check but please note that your registration will not be complete until your payment is received.
 If you have any questions about the registration process, please contact us.

 When is the deadline to register for a class?

 We highly recommend registering for a class at least 2 weeks in advance of the start date.
 This allows us enough time to send you all the information and materials that you need prior to class and also provides us with a preliminary roster to provide to instructors so that they may prepare.
 Please note that while in most cases we do accept registrations up until the first day of class (provided that the class is not already full), if we have not met the minimum number of students required for the class to run a week before the start date, it will likely be canceled due to low enrollment.
 Don’t wait to register!

 The primary reason classes get canceled is due to low enrollment.
 If the class enrollment does not meet the minimum number of students required to run 7-10 days before the start date, it will likely be canceled.
 In rare cases, instructors may have to cancel classes due to personal reasons.
 In such an event, we will try and find an instructor to serve as a replacement.
 In all cases of class cancellations, we will notify you via phone and email as soon as possible.
 Students registered in a class that gets cancelled will receive a 100% refund.

 What if I need to withdraw from a class for which I am registered?